How to Fire Your Dev Shop (Safely)

 This is the part most guides skip.
 Do this tonight - before they know.

-Repository access.
-Log into GitHub (or wherever the code lives).
-Can you see the repositories?
-Do you have admin rights?
-If not, request access in writing tomorrow morning — casually, not as an ultimatum.
+Start with repository access.
+Log into GitHub (or wherever the code lives) and check whether you have admin rights.
+If not, request access in writing tomorrow morning - casually, not as an ultimatum.
 “Hey, for our records, can you add me as an admin on the repos?”
 Get this before you announce anything.

-Make a list of everything they control.
-Hosting (AWS, Heroku, DigitalOcean).
-Domain registrar.
-DNS settings.
-SSL certificates.
-Email provider.
-Payment processor API keys.
-Analytics accounts.
+Next, make a list of everything they control: hosting (AWS, Heroku, DigitalOcean), domain registrar, DNS settings, SSL certificates, email provider, payment processor API keys, analytics accounts.
 You probably don’t even know all the services they signed up for on your behalf.
-Nudge Security can find every SaaS account connected to your email — free trial, takes five minutes, no technical setup.
+Nudge Security can find every SaaS account connected to your email - free trial, takes five minutes.
 For each account: do you have the login?
 Is it under your email or theirs?
-Transfer anything under their email to yours.
-Tonight.
+Transfer anything under their email to yours tonight.

-Export your data.
-Production database.
-User records.
-Uploaded files.
-Third-party integrations.
-Don’t assume you can get this later — I’ve seen agencies go silent after a termination notice.
-If your app runs on Heroku, AWS, or DigitalOcean, SimpleBackups can automate database exports via a point-and-click UI (free tier available, paid from $29/month).
+Then export your data - production database, user records, uploaded files, third-party integrations.
+Don’t assume you can get this later.
+I’ve seen agencies go silent after a termination notice.
+If your app runs on Heroku, AWS, or DigitalOcean, SimpleBackups can automate database exports through a point-and-click UI (free tier available, paid from $29/month).
 Get it while the relationship is still cordial.

-Ask for documentation.
-Architecture diagrams.
-API docs.
-Deployment procedures.
-Setup instructions.
-They probably don’t have any.
-Here’s the workaround: if your code is on GitHub, paste the repo URL into DeepWiki — it generates a navigable wiki from your codebase in minutes.
-It won’t replace real documentation, but it gives your next team a starting point instead of nothing.
+Documentation is the trickiest part because they probably don’t have any.
+Here’s the workaround: if your code is on GitHub, paste the repo URL into DeepWiki and it generates a navigable wiki from your codebase in minutes.
+It won’t replace real documentation, but it gives your next team a starting point.
 Swimm does something similar and keeps docs in sync as code changes (free tier for small teams).

-Send a formal termination letter.
+Finally, send a formal termination letter.
 Most contracts require 15-30 days written notice.
-Reference the specific clause.
-Keep it factual.
-No blame, no emotion.
+Reference the specific clause, keep it factual, skip the emotion.
 “Per Section 12.3 of our agreement dated X, this letter serves as 30-day notice of termination, effective Y.”

 “But I Signed a Contract!” #